Logan Certified, our adaptive reuse, mixed-use live | work space, is complete.

 Like all of our projects, this one centered around natural light, but we had a unique challenge with an opaque brick wall on one side and a studio divider wall on the other.
 To open up space, we created a courtyard that would spill sunlight into the office and showroom, and provide a private outdoor sanctuary space for events and social gatherings.
 We worked around an existing steel beam, which adds an interesting industrial detail to the courtyard.

-The desks where Laura and Chris are working are moss originals, and made with salvaged wood and steel.
+The desks where Laura and Matt are working are moss originals, and made with salvaged wood and steel.
 The office has views of the courtyard where we enjoy lunch and explore pizza recipes.

 ARCHITECT AS DEVELOPER + CONCEPT

 Developing a space from the beginning allowed moss to retain more control, and ultimately, more ownership over a project than ever before.
 Understanding the process from start to finish from all angles helped create the foundation for Logan Certified, and was a natural next step for us as an independent architecture studio.
 To approach a unique project like Logan Certified, where we wanted to create a high-density mixed use project, and one that left its own unique design footprint on a historical neighborhood, we were able to use every tool and perspective from our experience.
 Read more about our philosophy on architect as developer in last year’s initial post on Logan Certified.

 From the sketchbook: Our initial concept drawings show the courtyard concept and how we planned to divide the building, along with a massing idea for the second floor apartment addition.